 There was a point of view which maintained that this was not an untoward life, that he ate well and drank well, that his circle was increasing and he could even have been happy.

 Geneviève’s inability to resolve things and have a normal, happy life had had the effect of turning the Section savagely against Philippe, to the point where, if she even mentioned his name, the women would go silent until she moved onto the next topic.
 Now when she mentioned Hugh, they were beginning to do the same thing.

 She knew every last bit of it and still she could not, would not cut the ties with Philippe – the worse he got towards her, the less attentive he was and the more time he spent away from home, the more fervently she held on.
 The more time she spent with Hugh, the less able she was to cut those ties – a curious thing, much commented on.

 One evening in his flat, the frustration bubbled over and he said that which should have never been said – that she seemed to want to keep running both men in parallel, she dissolved into tears, hurriedly dressed and left.

 She was back next evening and he resolved he could not put her through that again.
 It was galling and now she was weeping after they’d made love.
 This really could not go on and he needed to make a major decision himself.

 He had no doubt he could find someone in a large city like that if he upped his game sartorially perhaps but the whole game plan had been her, he was in the flat she’d organised, his presence in the city was due to her.
-That would be a dog’s act to go with someone else … and certainly not Louise.
-Emma crossed his mind and then left it the other side.
+It would be a low act to go with someone else … and certainly not Louise.
+Emma crossed his mind and then departed the other side.